 karen-kim-225x300.jpg

-Dr. Karen Kim has over 25 years of experience in research, advocacy, and civic engagement to improve health equity for Asian Americans.
-She is the founder and board president of the Asian Health Coalition.
-Dr. Kim serves as Dean of the Pennsylvania State University College of Medicine.
+Dr. Karen Kim has over 30 years of experience in research, advocacy, and civic engagement to improve health equity for Asian Americans.
+She is the founder and immediate past president of the Asian Health Coalition.
+Currently, Dr. Kim serves as Dean of the Pennsylvania State University College of Medicine.

 At the University of Chicago, Dr. Kim served as Vice Provost of Research, Professor of Medicine, Dean of Faculty Affairs for the Division of Biological Sciences, the Associate Director at the University of Chicago Medicine Comprehensive Cancer Center - Office of Community Engagement and Cancer Disparities, and a faculty affiliate at the Center for the Study of Race, Culture and Politics and Center for Gender Studies.